crescent-network/crescent/x/liquidity/spec/02_state.md

-    BaseCoinDenom       string  // denom of the base coin for the pair QuoteCoinDenom      string  // denom of the quote coin for the pair EscrowAddress       string  // address for the escrow account LastSwapRequestId   uint64  // index of the last swap request for the pair LastPrice           sdk.Dec // the last swap price of the pair CurrentBatchId      uint64  // index of the batch for pair }
+    BaseCoinDenom       string  // denom of the base coin for the pair QuoteCoinDenom      string  // denom of the quote coin for the pair EscrowAddress       string  // address for the escrow account LastOrderId   uint64  // index of the last order for the pair LastPrice           sdk.Dec // the last swap price of the pair CurrentBatchId      uint64  // index of the batch for pair }